3C 120: Active nucleus

 The nucleus of 3C 120 has been found to be active and it has been categorised as a type I Seyfert galaxy.
 The most accepted theory for the energy source of active galactic nuclei is the presence of an accretion disk around a supermassive black hole.
 The mass of the black hole in the centre of 3C 120 is estimated to be 6.3±0.5×10^7 M_solar based on reverberation mapping, or 2.29e7 M_solar based on stellar velocity dispersion.

 The X-ray emission is highly variable and it is characterised by a broken power law that agrees well with the expected values given the size of the black hole and its accretion rate.
 The X-ray spectrum also features a FeKα line.
-The emission is similar to that of radio quiet Seyfert galaxies, indicating that the X-rays are emitted by the accetion disk and its corona and not from the jet.
+The emission is similar to that of radio quiet Seyfert galaxies, indicating that the X-rays are emitted by the accretion disk and its corona and not from the jet.
 The column density is estimated to be logNH= 20.67 ± 0.05 cm−2.
 Soft X-rays are emitted from hot gas that could originate from outflows or a superbubble.

 The variations observed in X-Rays are also observed in optical wavelengths after 28 days.
 The variations are also observed at 37 GHz with a 20-day delay after the optical/UV ones.
 It has been suggested that 3C 120 exhibits quasi-periodic oscillation, with a period of about 1.65 days.

 Gamma rays emission up to 10 GeV was detected by Fermi-LAT, which appears to variate in luminosity, with the flux doubling within a year, indicating a sustained rise in luminosity and not a flare as those observed in blazars.